 of the medication.
 Some products may contain sugars like glucose, fructose, or

 corn syrup that some people need to avoid.
 Some products contain alcohol.
 This

 may cause problems if taken in large enough doses.

 Expiration date.
 This may be in a different location on the product, like on the bottom of the

 bottle, on the box, or on the crimped end of a tube of ointment.

 Lot or batch code.
 Manufacturer information to help identify the product.

 Net quantity of contents.
 This is the total amount of medicine, number of ounces or grams, or number of

 What to do if an overdose happens

-If you read a medication label and still have questions, ask your health care provider,
+If you read a medicine label and still have questions, ask your healthcare provider,